 Although not focused exclusively on solar energy or EVs, the following resources highlight recent research that E Source completed—examining utility contact center operations—and trends we expect to see in the future.

 The E Source Contact Center Performance study allows utilities to compare their contact center practices and performance to their peers in areas such as agent staffing and training, contact center metrics, and key performance indicators.
-Members of the E Source Customer Care Service can access the 2016 Research Results.
+Members of the E Source Contact Center Optimization Service can access the 2016 Research Results.

 The E Source report Creating Human Connections in the Call Center suggests connecting agents with angry customers faster, encouraging individual relationships between customers and customer service representatives (CSRs), making sure customers are routed to CSRs who have the skills to serve them best, engaging all hands on deck when call volumes are high, and generating instant connections between customers and CSRs.